 As with most similar companies, there is little information about what you’re taught.
 Distributors suggest that there is a back office with decent training, which can help get you started.

 However, you wouldn’t know what you’re getting until after you sign up.

 Most of the time, training will be limited.
-You may learn the basics about how Modere works, how to host parties and how to get people interested.
+You may learn the basics about how Modere works, how to host parties, and how to get people interested.
 But, you’re unlikely to learn the finer points of salesmanship and actually being successful.

-Being effective at making sales does take considerable skills.
+Being effective in making sales does take considerable skills.
 It seems unlikely that you could learn those through digital training alone.
 You would also have more sales potential if you could take advantage of social media.
 But, few MLMs offer detailed training in this area.
 I’ve seen nothing to suggest that Modere is any different.

 Costs And Ongoing Requirements

 First of all, Modere is easy to join and is fairly inexpensive.
 It just costs $29.95 to become a Social Marketing Consultant (or Social Marketer) for the company.

 Like many companies, Modere does have ongoing requirements.
 To get commissions, you need to hit 150 Activity Points (AP) or have a 75 Marketing Points (MP) SmartShip each month.
 AP refers to all purchases and sales that you make, while MP is just the purchases you make for yourself.

 If you could reach that 150 AP tier, then you could skip buying any products yourself.
 That lowers your ongoing costs and increases profit potential.